 That is why you should always make sure that you provide all the necessary details, samples, and information while submitting your polite request for someone to write your letter of recommendation.
 Clearly and politely communicate what you expect, the process of submission, when you will need to submit your LOR, and more..

 As some universities would want a reference to submit their LOR to them directly, without the intervention of the candidates, they might have an online procedure or a link through which the manager/professor can submit this letter instead.

 Make sure you take time to say thank you.
 A token of appreciation won’t go unnoticed (though it should only arrive after the letter has been sent), and it can be as simple as a hand-written thank you card.

 But, that’s not the last time you should make contact with your recommenders.
 Take the time to let them know if you did (or didn’t) receive an acceptance letter.
-Even if you choose a different school, anyone who is willing to write a letter of recommendation for a masters programme in engineering for you will be interested in your successes.
+Even if you choose a different school, anyone who is willing to write a letter of recommendation for a master’s programme in engineering for you will be interested in your success.

 You don’t want to wait too long to get the ball rolling on your reference letters either.
 Writing a letter of recommendation can be a lengthy task, so you should make sure that you give people enough time to write one.
 Keep in mind that not everyone is comfortable with formal writing and will want to take their time to do you justice.

 What is the difference between a LOR (Letter of Recommendation) and a reference letter?